-Applications are assessed by industry readers, who will create a shortlist of 18 projects that fit the criteria and best reflect the intentions of the scheme.
+Applications are assessed by industry readers who will create a shortlist of 18 projects that fit the criteria and best reflect the intentions of the scheme.
 This shortlist will be approved by NZFC staff.
+Script to Screen administers the assessment process for Fresh Shorts if you have any questions about this process please contact the Fresh Shorts Programme Manager.

-All 18 shortlisted teams will be notified and invited to submit a full Whiringa Tuarua- Stage Two application by 11 January 2021.
+All 18 shortlisted teams will be notified and invited to submit a full Whiringa Tuarua-Stage Two application within seven weeks of invitation.
 A funding panel made up of staff from Script to Screen and the NZFC will assess the full application submissions.
-This panel will then make a recommendation to the NZFC CEO and Head of Talent Development for up to six films be approved for Kōpere Hou - Fresh Shorts funding.
+This panel will then make a recommendation to the NZFC CEO and Head of Talent Development for up to six films be approved for Kopere Hou - Fresh Shorts funding.

-Following this, Te Whiringa Toa - the successful teams will attend a two day workshop 6 and 7 March 2021 and be matched with an appropriate experienced industry practitioner and mentored over a six-week period to further develop their scripts to 'shoot ready'.
+Following this, Te Whiringa Toa - the successful teams will attend a two day workshop 18 and 19 March 2022 and be matched with an appropriate experienced industry practitioner and mentored over a five-week period to further develop scripts, budgets and get projects 'shoot ready'.
 After this mentorship, teams will be contracted.

-Details regarding how the mentorships will be run will be discussed with successful teams and teams will be provided with feedback and criteria for 'shoot ready'.
+We will discuss details regarding how the mentorships will be run with successful teams and provide criteria for 'shoot ready'.

 The NZFC will use reasonable efforts to maintain the confidentiality of the information provided in your application.
 Please note that any information you provide to the NZFC is subject to Official Information Act 1982 (OIA) requests.
-In processing a request under the OIA, the NZFC will consult with the relevant applicant prior to making a decision to release or withhold any information.
+In processing a request under the OIA, the NZFC may consult with the relevant applicant prior to making a decision to release or withhold any information.